timgianitsos/Pokemon/README.md

 #Pokemon Java
-A program to help teach my little brother how to code in Java
+A program to help teach coding in Java